Faculty

 Joe Mazzarella

-Piano (Jazz, Classical, Rock, Pop) B.M. jazz studies, New England Conservatory of Music
+Piano (Jazz, funk, R&B) B.M. jazz studies, New England Conservatory of Music

 Joe is a pianist/composer who brings a unique blend of jazz, classical, and pop music to his performances and teaching.
 He has played with many bands and as a solo artist in the Worcester and Boston area.
 Joe has studied privately with Ran Blake, Danilo Perez, Mark Marquis, Frank Carlberg, and Bob Moses.
 Joe has been teaching private piano lessons for over ten years.
 Joe’s Website